awslabs/goformation/README.md

 ### Parsing template's contents

-If you rather use directly the contents of a template, then you should use `goformation.Parse("template contents...")`:
+If you rather use directly the contents of a template, then you should use `goformation.Parse("template-contents")`:

 ```
 // my_file.go